One Daily Text to your Husband can Improve Your Marriage

 This week, however, something changed.
 It was late in the day and I hadn’t texted a love note yet.
 My sweet husband texted that he missed not getting one yet.

 Wow.
 He notices and appreciates my love texts!
-That’s HUGE!
+That’s AMAZING!

-This one tiny change has made a big difference in my daily marriage.
+This one tiny change has made a huge impact in my daily marriage.
 And I bet it will for you, too.
 It certainly can’t hurt.
 Here’s a quick recap:

 • Send a daily text of what you love about your spouse